jesus-a-martinez-v/advanced-lane-lines/README.md

 Basically, the advantage of using a convolution is that provides a smoother result by taking into account a larger area of the image.

-In order to keep track of the lines found in each frame, we implemented an object to store these results, which con be found in `history_keeper.py`.
+In order to keep track of the lines found in each frame, we implemented an object to store these results, which can be found in `history_keeper.py`.
 All the magic happens in the `find_window_centroids()` method.

 After finding the centers of the windows on each line, we fitted a second order polynomial to each line.
 Here's the code that does the job: